-EPAR has developed Stata .do files for the construction of a set of agricultural development indicators using data from the Living Standards Measurement Study - Integrated Surveys on Agriculture (LSMS-ISA) as well as multiple other surveys.
-These LSMS-ISA data and more information on each survey can be downloaded from the World Bank.
+EPAR has developed Stata do-files for the construction of a set of agricultural development indicators using data from the Living Standards Measurement Study - Integrated Surveys on Agriculture (LSMS-ISA) as well as multiple other surveys.
+These LSMS-ISA data and additional information on each survey can be downloaded from the World Bank.

 We are sharing our code and documenting our construction decisions both to facilitate analyses of these rich datasets and to make estimates of relevant indicators available to a broader audience of potential users.
-Our final estimates are available using the AgDev Indicator Query Tool (ADIQuT).
-Links for the code are available under code distribution.
+Our final estimates are available using the AgQuery, our online data tool.
+These estimates are for rural households only, but the filter can be removed or changed in the .do files: links for the code are available under Code Distribution.
 Our general construction decisions are available below.
-We also release our data files, which you can find in the Data Dissemination section.
-To find out more about this project check our 335 Technical Report Page.
+The data we generate is available in the Data Dissemination section.
+To find out more about this project please visit EPAR's Technical Report #335.

 We have several interactive visualizations which utilize these data to investigate questions about smallholder farmers, household categorizations, and the stability of indicators over time.
-Our landing page shows all the visualizations we have created, though not all of them use data from our data curation project.
-Prominent examples of visualizations created using these data include:
+Examples of visualizations created using these data include:

-- Sixteen Categories of African Households: This divides households into categories using four binary measures: poverty, asset base, market orientation, and diversification, and demosntrates how they change over time
+- Sixteen Categories of African Agricultural Households: This divides households into categories using four binary measures: poverty, asset base, market orientation, and diversification, and demonstrates how they change over time

 - Year Over Year Threshold Variability: This examines the movement of hosueholds across different thresholds (e.g. 2 or 4 hectares) using several common indicators (e.g. land) used in definitions of smallholder households.

-- Detailed Hosuehold Comparisons: These allow users to input their own smallholder definitions and compare them for particular countries.
+- Detailed Household Comparisons: These allow users to input their own smallholder definitions and compare them for particular countries.
 Currently we have:

-The Stata .dta files generated by our data curation project can be downloaded below along with a link to our data tool:
+The Stata .dta files generated by our data curation project can be downloaded below:

-We created these data using the STATA software package.
-Our code is available below, either as a direct download or from our github page.
+We created these estimates using the STATA software package.
+Our code is available below, either as a direct download or from our GitHub page.

-ADIQuT was created using Python and can easily by modified for your own data projects.
-The code is available below through direct download or our github repository:
+AgQuery was created using Python and can easily by modified for your own data projects.
+The code is available below through direct download or our GitHub repository: